JamieB92/MiniFolio-PP4/README.md

 - Uploaded images should be properly stored and associated with the user's account.

-This epic and story was built around a user being able to upload a post to Minifolio.
+This epic and story was built around a user being able to upload a post to Minifolio and view other peoples posts.
 The main core objectives were to allow the user to upload a photo and add a captions to them.
 The user can initiate the upload with the upload button in the footer: <br>